GabeBai/rustassure/README.md

 4. The output is typically inside a directory named `individual-funcs_<options>`, where `options` contains the model used and the timestamp.
 Every time we execute the script, it will create a new directory so and not cobble the old result directory.

-5. The script `src/python/symbolic_executor.py` has the initial code for triggering the symbolic execution using KLEE for one such result directory.
-TODO: This has to be integrated with the rest of the toolchain.
+5. Then, It will compile the each .i and .rs files into LLVM IR and symbolized it.
+We will mark every input arguments and return values as  symbols and print the corresponding KLEE Symbolic value.

+6. Then, we will use KLEE to execute the symbolized IR and gathers all of the output graph and calculate the edit distance between C results and Rust results.

 NOTE: IMPORTANT: